 The Fund will use the following options:

-Foreign exchange options may be used to hedge or take a long or short position in a currency exposure, for example in order to express the view that a the USD will depreciate against the EUR the Manager may choose to buy a EUR call USD put option.
+Foreign exchange options may be used to hedge or take a long or short position in a currency exposure, for example in order to express the view that a the USD will depreciate against the EUR the Sub-Investment Manager may choose to buy a EUR call USD put option.

-Bond options may be used to express similar positional views as buying or selling the underlying bond or alternatively to express the Manager’s view on the bond’s volatility.
+Bond options may be used to express similar positional views as buying or selling the underlying bond or alternatively to express the Sub-Investment Manager’s view on the bond’s volatility.

 Equity options may be used to express views as to the direction of single name equities or a custom basket of equities.

-Interest rate options may be used to seek exposure to underlying interest bearing instruments such as bonds and other debt securities set out above or may be used to hedge or take long or short interest rate exposure, for example in order to cap an interest rate payable the Manager may choose to buy a cap, i.e. the option to receive compensation, if interest rates exceed a certain level.
+Interest rate options may be used to seek exposure to underlying interest bearing instruments such as bonds and other debt securities set out above or may be used to hedge or take long or short interest rate exposure, for example in order to cap an interest rate payable the Sub-Investment Manager may choose to buy a cap, i.e. the option to receive compensation, if interest rates exceed a certain level.

-Index options may be used to take long or short exposure to a particular index such as e.g. an equity index, for example in order to express a positive view on Eurozone equities the Manager may choose to go long on a Eurostoxx 50 call option.
+Index options may be used to take long or short exposure to a particular index such as e.g. an equity index, for example in order to express a positive view on Eurozone equities the Sub-Investment Manager may choose to go long on a Eurostoxx 50 call option.

-Swap(op)tions may be used to hedge or take a long or short exposure to interest rates, for example in order to protect against falling interest rates the Manager may choose to buy a receiver swap(op)tion, which means the buyer has the right to enter into a swap where he would receive the fixed swap rate and pay the specified floating rate such as e.g. Libor over the life of the swap.
+Swap(op)tions may be used to hedge or take a long or short exposure to interest rates, for example in order to protect against falling interest rates the Sub-Investment Manager may choose to buy a receiver swap(op)tion, which means the buyer has the right to enter into a swap where he would receive the fixed swap rate and pay the specified floating rate such as e.g. Libor over the life of the swap.

-Options on futures may be used to take long or short exposure to a particular future such as an equity index future, for example in order to express a positive or negative view on USD against Euro the Manager may choose to go long or short an option on the EURUSD future.
+Options on futures may be used to take long or short exposure to a particular future such as an equity index future, for example in order to express a positive or negative view on USD against Euro the Sub-Investment Manager may choose to go long or short an option on the EURUSD future.

 Repurchase/Reverse Repurchase Agreements